 Your overall release strategy should include aiming for placements on all three types of playlists:

 - Spotify for Artists allows you to submit your upcoming releases to Spotify’s editorial team.
 Make sure you submit your track at least 1-2 weeks before your release date!

 - While you can’t pitch to Spotify’s algorithmic playlists, your chances of landing on Discover Weekly and Release Radar improve greatly the more people are engaging with your music on Spotify.
 Remember, Spotify looks at overall engagement, so streaming your tracks on repeat won’t help your metrics.
 Encourage your fans to add your songs to their playlists and follow your artist profile on Spotify.
-Make sure to run a pre-save campaign prior to every release!

 - Most importantly, reach out to listener-curated playlists that fit the theme, mood, vibe, or genre of your song!
 Use PlaylistRadar to find independent curators who already love your style of music.
 Take the time to create a thoughtful pitch, and reach out to as many relevant curators as you can.
 In time you’re bound to notice a steady growth in your monthly listeners and streams on Spotify.